9999years/projects-for-beginner-coders/README.md

   of *a*, *b*, and *c*)
   * Challenge: gracefully handle imaginary roots
   * Challenge: accept binomial pairs as input (e.g. `(x + 2)(x - 3)`)
+* Make a simulation of a ball [bouncing with gravity][freefall]
+  * Bonus: simulate horizontal movement as well
+  * Challenge: simulate collision of two balls

 ### Arithmetic